carneades/carneades-3/doc/manual/policies.md

 Be careful not to enter any information which would enable you or or another person to be identified.
 Do not use real names, but rather pseudonyms or artificial identiers, such a P1, for persons and organizations.

 After sufficient facts have been entered to apply the rules of the policies, you will be taken to the "analysis" page of the tool.
-(You can return to the facts page at any time to check or modify the facts of the case. *Not yet implemented.*) The analysis page displays the argument graph constructed when applying the rules of the policies to the facts entered for the case.
+(You can return to the facts page at any time to check or modify the facts of the case. (*Note: Not yet implemented.*) The analysis page displays the argument graph constructed when applying the rules of the policies to the facts entered for the case.
 The user interface is exactly the same as the one described in the chapter entitled ["Browsing, Visualizing and Evaluating Arguments"](#browsing-visualizing-and-evaluating-arguments).
 The only difference is the content of the argument graph being displayed.
 Here we are viewing arguments constructed by an inference engine when applying policy models to the facts of a case, rather than manual reconstructions by analysts of arguments in source documents.

 ## Viewing the Arguments Constructed from the Policies